 Clear and consistent communication is the foundation of a great relationship with your dental lab.
 While a lack of communication can cause delays and remakes in any workflow, a digital process offers powerful tools to improve it.
 When you submit digital cases, you can attach detailed notes, photos, and specific instructions directly to the file, leaving little room for misinterpretation.
 Establish a clear protocol with your lab for how to handle questions, approve designs, and provide feedback.
 A responsive lab partner who is easy to reach and quick to answer questions will make the entire process feel more collaborative and predictable, leading to better outcomes for your patients.

-Planning Your Digital Technology Needs
+Assess Your Practice’s Technology Needs

 Adopting digital technology should be a strategic decision, not a reaction.
 Before investing in new hardware or software, take some time to map out your practice’s goals.
 Are you starting with single crowns, or do you plan to expand into more complex implant cases?
 Understanding your long-term vision will help you choose technology that can grow with you.
 The best dental labs are more than just fabricators; they are partners in your success.
 Lean on their expertise.
 A lab that helps educate its dentists and makes the digital handoff seamless is one that is invested in building a strong relationship.
 You can even get help going digital from labs that specialize in smoothing out this transition for practices like yours.